172. Mobility and Class in Adana

-|Chris Gratien is a doctroal candidate at Georgetown University studying the history of the modern Middle East (see academia.edu)|
+|Chris Gratien is a doctoral candidate at Georgetown University researching the social and environmental history of the Ottoman Empire and the modern Middle East. (see academia.edu)|

 |Sam Dolbee is a doctoral candidate in the department of Middle East Studies at New York University.|

 Citation: "Migrant Workers in Ottoman Anatolia," Chris Gratien and Sam Dolbee, Ottoman History Podcast, No. 172 (31 August 2014) http://www.ottomanhistorypodcast.com/2014/08/migrant-labor-working-class-anatolia-adana.html.